 Clicking on this tile will open the new connection.

-Connecting to a Schema:
+Connecting to a Schema

 To load a schema from a file, go to the Server tab in the top navigation bar and click Data Import.

-You will see the following dialogue box.
-Check the box Import from Self-Contained File and browse the SQL file from your system.
+The following dialogue box pops up.
+Check the box “Import from Self-Contained File” and browse the SQL file from your system.
 Now click the Start Import button.